-Pride and Prejudice* (*sort of), a unique and inventive adaptation of Jane Austen’s classic love story has opened at the Criterion Theatre in London’s West End.
+Reviews are in for Pride and Prejudice* (*sort of) at the Criterion Theatre in London’s West End.
+A unique and inventive adaptation of Jane Austen’s classic love story it has now opened at the Criterion Theatre in London’s West End.
 Tickets forPride and Prejudice* (*sort of) are booking until 14 February 2022.

 Considered one of the most famous stories in literature, the story is retold by five young female servants who not only bring all of Austen’s characters to life, but sing modern pop songs and play instruments.